 In Benchmarks, groups are broken down by their risk levels.
 The legend at the bottom of the report clarifies the groupings.

-Note: Screen shots in item 4 are taken from the district level, where the available columns present the score data from each period.
+Note: Screenshots in item 4 are taken from the district level, where the available columns present the score data from each period.
 At this level, no percentiles are displayed.
 Once you move down to the school level, which is broken down by grade, percentiles for the selected interval become available.

-Drilling down into the grade level, the report is broken down by teacher, and the school percentiles become available.
+Drilling down into the grade level, the report is broken down by a teacher, and the school percentiles become available.

-Drilling down into the teacher (classroom) level makes all local percentiles available (The Group column displays the percentile ranking within the class).
+Drilling down to the teacher (classroom) level makes all local percentiles available (The Group column displays the percentile ranking within the class).
 In this example, very few students have completed Spring testing.
 At least 70% of students need to complete testing before local percentiles become available.
 Also, local percentiles for all students are calculated at the end of the day and are not available within reports until the following day.

 Roberta took her test yesterday.
-The indicates that local percentiles are not available yet, because less that 70% of students in the group have tested.
+The indicates that local percentiles are not available yet, because less than 70% of students in the group have tested.
 At least 70% of students need to complete testing before local percentiles are available.
 Sylvester took his test today.
 The indicates local percentile rankings are not available, because the calculation process hasn't run yet.